Coventry Coundon Cycleway

 People who live or work in the council wards close to the route should contact the councillors expressing support.
 The affected wards are

-Details of the route and a discussion forum can be found here.
+Details of the route can be found here.

 Due to the need for social distancing, the government is advising people to avoid using public transport.
 There’s a fear that this will lead to massive road congestion if commuters switch to cars as the lockdown is relaxed.
 In response to this, the Department of Transport has made £250 million available to local authorities, telling them to make significant changes to their road layouts, giving more space to cyclists and pedestrians.